If you’re gambling more often than you think you should, you might want to consider BCLC’s voluntary self-exclusion program.

 Once you’ve signed up, the information you provided will be given to the security offices at the applicable gaming facilities to help you stick to your commitment.

-Upon enrollment, you will have the opportunity to speak with a counselor free of charge.
+Upon enrollment, you will have the opportunity to speak with a counselor or other problem gambling professional free of charge.
 For those who participate in counseling while self-excluded, we see much better success regaining control over their gambling.
-If you choose to speak to a counsellor, you will receive confidential support from a trained professional.
-And at any time, you can also call the Problem Gambling Help line at 1-888-795-6111 for free, confidential support.
+At any time, you can call the BC GAM Info Line at 1-888-795-6111 for free, confidential support.

 Entering a casino or gaming facility while self-excluded is not allowed as part of your VSE, and if you are identified, security will ask you to leave.
 You could be charged up to $5,000 in accordance with the BC Gaming Control Act.